-The Mekong River is the 12th largest in the world and runs through six countries, beginning on the Tibetan plateau and continuing through China, before passing through Burma, Laos, Thailand, Cambodia and Vietnam on its way to the ocean.
+The Mekong River is the 12th largest in the world and runs through six countries, beginning on the Tibetan plateau and continuing through China, before passing through Burma, Laos, Vietnam, Cambodia and Thailand on its way to the ocean.

 This waterway is an essential lifeline for many of the communities that live along it, not only allowing them to transport goods from one place to another, but also playing a central role in their communities and development.
 Nowhere is this clearer than at the floating markets that are held along its length.

 Here you can see how the people who live along the Mekong work in harmony with the river, paddling their row boats and wooden vessels along the shoreline to ply their wares to passersby, or maneuvering in and out of the myriad floating stalls as they shop.